The Grace Sherwood Stone

 On Aug 5th, 2023 noted historian Scott Moore (above) visited Old Donation and provided his account of the Grace Sherwood story.
 He said beginning in 1697, talk of Grace being a witch started to surface, which fueled gossip in the community.
 Her husband James brought deformation suits to court which only fueled more gossip.
 A few years after James died Aug 15th, 1701, Elizabeth Hill came to the Sherwood’s farm and beat Grace about the face.
 Grace promptly sued the Hills for assault and battery.
 The court found in favor of Grace noting she had been assaulted, bruised, and beaten badly about her face.
 Elizabeth Hill got angry over the verdict believing her action was justifiable against a witch by showing how facial blood could prove Grace had magic powers.
 As a result of the court's ruling, the Hills began charging Grace in court with witchery.
 Eventually the court got tired of the Hill’s continued claims, and so did Grace, having been searched various times for marks of the devil and enduring trips in and out of court.
 Grace finally agreed on July 10th, 1706 to a ducking in the Lynnhaven River.
 The Court ordered the Sheriff to take precautions to preserve her from drowning, and then take her into his custody and commit her to jail secured in irons until such time Grace was brought to trial.
 The record is silent about any further action against Grace, and there is no proof she was convicted of any crime by the court, only that she was convicted as a witch by the waters of the Lynnhaven River.
 She eventually was released from jail and got her farm back.

-Lacking Records, this is what might have happened to Grace Sherwood
+Lacking complete records, this is what might have happened to Grace Sherwood

 James Sherwood (1660-1701) fell in love with Grace White (1660-1740), an illiterate, but beautiful young woman in the back country of Pungo.
 In 1675, both James and Grace at the young age of 15, had a daughter, naming her Elizabeth (1675-1725), five years before their official marriage.